Ahrar al-Sham: 2017: conflict with HTS

 On 31 July 2017, Hassan Soufan, also known by his nom de guerre "Abu al-Bara", was appointed as the leader of Ahrar al-Sham's shura council.
 Soufan was born in Latakia, and in 2004, Saudi Arabia extradited him to the Syrian government, which sentenced him to life imprisonment in Sednaya Prison.
 In December 2016, he was released as part of an agreement during which the rebels withdrew from Aleppo.
 Soufan was among those who temporarily split from Ahrar al-Sham as part of Jaysh al-Ahrar in the same month.

 On 6 August 2017, 120 Ahrar al-Sham fighters in Arbin, Eastern Ghouta defected to the al-Rahman Legion after internal disputes.
 Ahrar al-Sham accused the Rahman Legion of seizing their weapons, while the Rahman Legion accused Ahrar al-Sham of their attempt to implement their "failed" experience from northern Syria in eastern Ghouta.
 A ceasefire agreement between the Rahman Legion and Ahrar al-Sham was implemented on 9 August.

+In August 2018, Hassan Soufan resigned as leader and deputy leader Jaber Ali Basha was promoted to replace him.

+On 22 June 2018, an Ahrar al-Sham commander was assassinated in al-Bab by gunmen believed to be part of the Hamza Division.

 Around 2,000 fighters in Ahrar al-Sham came from Hama.
 After its defeat in Idlib by Tahrir al-Sham in July 2017, territorial control by Ahrar al-Sham are confined to the al-Ghab Plain, Mount Zawiya, Ariha, and a number of villages in the northeastern Latakia Governorate and the western Aleppo Governorate.

-In August 2018, Hassan Soufan resigned as leader and deputy leader Jaber Ali Basha was promoted to replace him.

-On 22 June 2018, an Ahrar al-Sham commander was assassinated in al-Bab by gunmen believed to be part of the Hamza Division.
+Eventually, Ahrar al-Sham gained a presence on equal grounds within the Idlib area, as the conflict lessened its intensity during the Syrian Salvation Government with the Fateh al-Mubin Operations Room consolidating military power.

+2024-2025: Operation Deterrence of Aggression, dissolution

+Ahrar al-Sham participated in the Operation Deterrence of Aggression which began on November 27, 2024, as part of the National Front for Liberation.

+On the 29th of January 2025, during the Conference for Announcing the Victory of the Syrian Revolution, Ahrar al-Sham declared its dissolution and merged into the Syrian Armed Forces.

+Certain generals of Ahrar al-Sham now serve as generals within divisions of the Syrian Armed Forces.